Blockchain in Banking and Finance

 The implementation of fintech blockchain is an effective solution that accelerates the verification process, eliminates mistakes and duplications, prevents from multiple interactions with a range of institutions as well as allows avoiding fraud and forgery.
 Once verified, the data will be securely stored within the system and easily provided to other banks (strictly in case of necessity).

 At the same time, blockchain financial services allow peer-to-peer or company-to-company direct payments without banks and processing centers as intermediaries.
 The transactions get faster and cheaper, blockchain also ensures traceability and transparency — this brings the world to the concept of DeFi (Decentralized Finance).
 The idea of DeFi is that everyone across the globe can easily participate in a new financial ecosystem that allows peer-to-peer lendings and payments avoiding the necessity to use the services of banks, lending companies, and other institutions.
 So, along with the benefits, blockchain also has some risks for banks and may cause the need for changes in their processes.

 Being implemented into the financial system, blockchain can significantly improve and optimize global trade processes and supply chain management.
 With the help of smart contracts and blockchain-based IoT solutions, the companies involved in the international trading network can effectively regulate mutual financial liabilities, verify the quality of goods, trust each other more, make all the necessary payments — and all of these will require less time, money, and effort.

 In this blog post, we have highlighted only a couple of examples of how blockchain is changing finance.
 The processes get simpler, faster, and more secure putting the industry into new conditions and bring up new opportunities as well as challenges.

-SCAND is here to empower the industry players with robust and reliable software solutions.
+Being one of the top blockchain developers, SCAND is empowers the industry players with robust and reliable software solutions.
 If you have an idea featuring the blockchain technology, contact us to make it a reality!